 TAKE CONTROL OF YOUR HEALTH TODAY!!

 Access your patient portal for your account information, test results, pay your bill and more

 Shawnda will send you the password for your session

 Treatment for substance abuse consists of helping people stop using the substance, treating withdrawal symptoms, and preventing people from returning to substance abuse afterwards.
 Outpatient psychotherapy and self-help groups can be effective.
 People with severe problems may require residential treatment programs.

 Substance abuse treatment at Mental Health Alliance is provided by some of our Therapists and they are listed under the Provider tab.
 Initial evaluations assess the problem areas and what level of treatment would most beneficial.
 Therapy appointments generally last 50 minutes and the patient may come weekly, every other week, or once a month depending on the the needs of the patient.
 This schedule is determined by the therapist and patient.
-We also offer Intensive Outpatient (IOP) services.
-IOP is a type of specialized outpatient addiction recovery program that provides more structure and a more intensive level of care than a standard outpatient program while still accommodating the person’s home and work life.
+We work closely with other agencies for higher levels of care.

 value. quality care. convenience.